werf/werf/docs/_includes/documentation/reference/cli/werf_converge.md

             ~/.docker (in the order of priority)
             Command needs granted permissions to read, pull and push images into the specified
             repo, to pull base images
-      --env=''
+      --docker-server-storage-path=''
+            Use specified path to the local docker server storage to check docker storage volume
+            usage while performing garbage collection of local docker images (detect local docker
+            server storage path by default or use $WERF_DOCKER_SERVER_STORAGE_PATH) --env=''
             Use specified environment (default $WERF_ENV)
       --follow=false